 Leighton, E. A., 1997.
 “Genetics of Canine Hip Dysplasia.”
 Journal of the American Veterinary Medical Association.

 Lofgren, S. E., et al., 2014.
 “Management and Personality in Labrador Retriever Dogs,” Applied Animal Behavior Science.

 Serpell, J. A. and Hsu, Y. A. 2005.
 “Effects of Breed, Sex, and Neuter Status on Trainability in Dogs,” Anthrozoos.

-Svartberg, K., 2006,.“Breed-Typical Behaviour in Dogs—Historical Remnants or Recent Constructs?”
-Applied Animal Behaviour Science.
+Svartberg, K., 2006,.“Breed-Typical Behavior in Dogs—Historical Remnants or Recent Constructs?”
+Applied Animal Behavior Science.